ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 ### 285N6 3NA0B (Leaf ZE0)
 Based on a μPD78F1167A 78K0R/KG3 and Yamaha YMF807 with an ST TDA2003A audio
 power amp.

 Notably larger enclosure overall, power amp heatsink is visible from the outside.

+No conformal coating.

 Has a debug/programmer connector, where the later VSPs have the footprint but no connector placed.